Estação Primeira de Mangueira: 1980s and beyond

 On June 14, 2008, the school lost one of its greatest icons: Jamelão, the victim of multiple organ failure.
 The loss of Jamelão left a huge void not only in the school but also in the whole of Brazil's samba community.

 In 2009, after eight years as the head of the school, Max Lopes left and was replaced by the carnivalist Roberto Szaniecki.
 The theme was a tribute to the Brazilian people, based on the book O Povo Brasileiro, Formação e Sentido do Brasil, by professor, anthropologist and politician Darcy Ribeiro.

 After the Carnival of 2009, there was an election, won by Ivo Meirelles, who decided to shake up the structure of the school.
-Since then, new names have been hired and the first changes were the carnivalist Marcia Lage, the new MC and Flag Bearer, Raphael and Marcella Alves, and the creation of a trio called "The Three Tenors", comprising Luizito, Zé Paulo Sierra and Rixxah.
+Since then, new names have been hired and the first changes were the carnivalist Márcia Lage, the new MC and Flag Bearer, Raphael and Marcella Alves, and the creation of a trio called "The Three Tenors", comprising Luizito, Zé Paulo Sierra and Rixxah.

 For 2010, the school chose the theme Mangueira is the Music of Brazil by Marcia Lage, who was removed and replaced by Jaime Cezário and Jorge Caribé.

 The 2015 edition saw the school place 10th at the final standings - one of its worst finishes ever.
 The following year, its tribute to the beloved singer Maria Bethânia saw it win its 19th Carnival as the general champion for the Special Group.
 It also won its Gold Standard award (for best school and revelation of the Carnival respectively).

 For 2019, the school paraded in a theme of remembrance of Brazil's Native American populations who were the first inhabitants of the country before Portuguese colonization, and finished its campaign with its 20th general championship, plus two Gold Standards (for best school and best flag bearer).